 |Sales/ marketing layer||Bank agency services; electronic settlement agency services||Crypto-asset exchanges||Moneylending businesses||Financial instruments brokerages||Insurance agents or brokers|

 |Infrastructure layer||Money laundering regulations and personal information protection regulations|

-In principle, the FSA grants and supervises licences for fintech enterprises (e.g., crowdfunding operators, cryptoasset exchanges, and electronic settlement agents) in addition to traditional financial institutions (e.g., banks, insurance companies and financial instruments business operators).
+In principle, the Financial Services Agency (FSA) grants and supervises licences for fintech enterprises (e.g., crowdfunding operators, cryptoasset exchanges and electronic settlement agents) in addition to traditional financial institutions (e.g., banks, insurance companies and financial instruments business operators).

 However, for credit card issuers (instalment sales), acquirers and payment service providers (PSPs), licensing and supervision are performed by the Ministry of Economy, Trade and Industry.

 It is necessary to obtain a banking services licence to engage in accepting deposits together with lending funds or discounting bills as a business, or to engage in fund transfer transactions as a business.